 My name is Ray Sizemore.
 I’m the founder of The HAVEN Place and a Licensed Clinical Social Worker (LCSW).
 I enjoy and focus on couples and families with an emphasis on trauma and have extensive training and experience in a wide range of areas.
 And I’m a retired U.S. Air Force (E-8) veteran.

-As I pursued my second career, I realized that it doesn’t do a lot of good to work with an individual if they’re married or living with someone because that person is a part of the equation.
+As I pursued my second career in social work, I realized that it doesn’t do a lot of good to work with an individual if they’re married or living with someone because that person is a part of the equation.
 They need to be included in the work to bring about a true and lasting positive change.
 The same thing applies to children.
 Parents have to be involved to bring about lasting positive change.

 I’ve been working as a couples’ and family therapist for the last eight years.
 What my clients have gone through has impacted their whole family and underscores the importance of working with the couple, with the family, to truly help them recover.

-The biggest difference between how I work and how I’ve seen other places work with anyone seeking therapy is how I assess the situation.
-My goal is to find the underlying cause.
-Whether there’s past trauma, infidelity, substance abuse, etc., there’s always an underlying reason for a person’s problems and behavior.
-That’s been true in thousands of couples and individuals I’ve worked with.
-By finding and focusing on that, we not only solve the problem the couple or family came to me to help solve, we also prevent additional problems.
-Because here’s the thing, unless that underlying reason is worked through, it will manifest itself some other way.
+The two biggest differences between how I work and how I’ve seen other places work is the way I assess the situation and how my clients and myself track their progress in therapy.
+My primary goal is to find the underlying cause.
+Whether there’s past trauma, substance abuse, environmental problems, etc., there’s always an underlying reason for a person’s problems and behavior.
+That’s been true in several thousand couples and individuals I’ve worked with.
+By finding and focusing on that, we not only solve the problem the couple, family, or individual came to me to help resolve, we also prevent additional problems.
+Because here’s the thing, unless that underlying reason is worked through, it will manifest itself in some other way.
 In many cases, if the cause isn’t addressed, people don’t recover and actually get worse.
 That’s why The HAVEN Place focuses on causes instead of just symptoms.

 I treat all the people – couples, families, individuals, children, etc., – who come to see me with respect and compassion, but I’m also pretty laid back.
 If it’s appropriate, I’m going to laugh – and I want you to laugh too!